arokem/boot-camps/python/README.md

 As we go through this lesson, you can ask questions in two ways:

 1. If you have a question, just raise your hand and ask.
 2. Ask lots of questions!!
-If you are having a problem someone else is likely to also be having similar issues
+If you are having a problem someone else is probably having similar issues as well.
 3. If you have a problem that you think might be restricted to just you (like something on your computer isn't working), post a pink sticky note on your computer and someone will come over to help you individually.